-- Start on a ledge or in shallow water where swimmers are supported when they first learn to turn to the side.
+- Start on a ledge or shallow water, where support is available, when they first learn to turn to the side.
 This will ensure correct technique and head position is achieved before combining kicking and breathing skills.

-- Once kicking and breathing skills are mastered, instructors can introduce arms into the mix building on each individual skill until great freestyle technique achieved.
+- Once kicking and breathing skills are mastered, instructors can introduce arms into the mix.
+This builds on each individual skill until great freestyle technique achieved.

-- Whenever choosing breathing drills for your lesson plan pick a focus point (e.g. grandstand, kiosk, change rooms) and have swimmers breathe to that side at all times.
+- Whenever choosing breathing drills for your lesson, plan pick a focus point.
+For example, the grandstand, kiosk, change rooms, etc.) Have swimmers breathe to that side at all times.
 This will mean swimmers will learn to breathe to both sides without having to concentrate too hard on the skill.
-When swimming in one direction, students will breathe to the left and then to the right when they come back in the other direction or vice versa.
+When swimming in one direction, students will breathe to the left.
+They will then breath to the right, when they come back in the other direction, or vice versa.

-- If you are instructing a class from the pool deck, ensure swimmers are breathing to the side where you are positioned.
+- If you are instructing a class from the pool deck, ensure swimmers are breathing to the side where you are.
 This allows you to communicate and give non-verbal feedback queues to swimmers as you pace along beside them.

 - By following a building block approach in the initial stages of teaching side breathing, once swimmers are more advanced and are asked to breath on the count of 3, 5, 7 and so on, it will be an easy and natural transition to the traditional bilateral breathing technique used in freestyle.

 Remember, it is natural that some swimmers may favour a particular side when they breathe in freestyle.
 This is often attributed to whether they are left or right handed.
-It doesn’t matter which side is more comfortable for a swimmer and it may help them to find a better rhythm in races and competitions.
-It is important, however, that swimmers are capable of breathing to both sides as it can aid in seeing where their competitors are for tactical reasons when competing.
+It doesn’t matter which side is more comfortable for a swimmer.
+But it may help them to find a better rhythm in races and competitions.
+However, it is important that swimmers are capable of breathing to both sides.
+This can aid in seeing where their competitors are for tactical reasons when competing.

-When teaching side breathing always focus on mastering pre-requisite skills and following a building block approach to ensure success for both you and your swimmers.
+When teaching side breathing, always focus on mastering pre-requisite skills.
+Also, follow a building block approach to ensure success for both you and your swimmers.